Connect with us

 2. Rough framing

-At this point, the floor system, walls and roof system, which are collectively referred to as “shell” or “skeleton of the house”, are completed.
+At this point, the floor system, walls, and roof system, which are collectively referred to as the “shell” or “skeleton” of the house, are completed.

-The crews then apply plywood or oriented strand board sheathing to outside walls before covering with a protective cover (known as house wrap) to stop water from infiltrating the structure while letting water vapor to discharge.
+The crews then apply plywood or oriented strand board sheathing to outside walls before covering them with a protective cover (known as house wrap) to stop water from infiltrating the structure while letting water vapour discharge.

 This helps to reduce the chances of wood rot and mold.